-A Sri Lankan fish curry made with fresh thalapath fish(sailfish)cooked in Lankan spices and condiments pounded in a mortar and pestle for maximum flavour.
+A Sri Lankan spicy fish curry made with fresh thalapath fish(sailfish)cooked in Lankan spices and condiments pounded in a mortar and pestle for maximum flavour.

 The Sri Lankan red chilli fish curry(Thalapath malu mirisata)that I’ve given here is authentic and gives you the true flavours of the coastal cities.

-This fish curry is cooked without coconut milk so you’ll feel the heat from this seafood dish.
+This fish curry is cooked without coconut milk, so you’ll feel the heat from this seafood dish.

 Ask any Sri Lankan and they’ll tell you, they won’t have it any other way because it’s a taste of home.